SAP-archive/dbr-tool/USER_GUIDE.md

 #### Indexes

-Even if backup was done with indexes, you can skip restore of indexes.
-Similar to backup, to skip restore of indexes use `--skipIndexes`.
+Even if backup was done with indexes, you can skip restoration of indexes.
+Similar to backup, to skip restoration of indexes use `--skipIndexes`.

 #### Configuration

-The configuration for restore process contains a list of types to be imported into the Document Backup.
+The configuration for restoration contains a list of types to be imported into the Document Backup.
 Each type's configuration holds an information about a client, tenant, type name and file name where the documents are stored.
-You can manipulate this file in order to selectively restore selected types.
+You can manipulate this file in order to selectively restore particular types.

 ``` json
 [